GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Language systems stand on a tripod.
-There’s the language, there’s the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts